-Join Greg Sowell for an in-depth discussion in this video MTA Networking Fundamentals exam, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video MTA Networking Fundamentals exam, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Microsoft's Network Fundamentals exam, exam number 98-366, is designed to make sure you have a basic understanding of various concepts associated with using, configuring, and supporting modern corporate networks.
 Passing Microsoft's Network Fundamentals exam is also your first step towards a more advanced Microsoft or network certification.
 To see how this course aligns with the various sections of the Microsoft Fundamentals exam, check out the handout in the exercise files.